Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 This system is used in India in direct elections to the Lok Sabha and State Legislative Assemblies.

 Why our blogger Himanshi Parihar stands in favor of First Pass The Poll System

 FPTP is already being used and it has various benefits over other methodologies.

 1. Simple and population friendly

 FPTP is very simple, its uncomplicated nature works in favour of the huge Indian population.

 Explaining the working of a new, complicated voting system to the massive 900 million voting population of India (as of 2019) will be a Herculean task.
-PR is better for voting where number of voters are few, for eg. Rajya Sabha.
+PR is better for voting where the number of voters is few, for eg. Rajya Sabha.